opdavies/drupal-vm-cli/README.md

 All bug reports and feature and support requests should be logged in the [issue tracker](https://github.com/opdavies/drupal-vm-generator/issues).

-Please run `drupalvm-generate --version` and include the version number with any bug report or support request.
+Please run `drupalvm --version` and include the version number with any bug report or support request.

 All pull requests should be from a topic branch in your forked repository, merging back into `master`.